 You can read more below about entry requirements, the different UC campuses you can apply to, and how to apply.

 To become an exchange student at the University of California, you submit your application during the autumn semester.
-If you are nominated, you travel the following autumn.
+If you are nominated, you will travel the following autumn.

 There are two types of entry requirements for exchange studies at UC: general entry requirements and faculty-specific entry requirements.
 See below.

 Please note that at the time of your departure for UC, you should have completed less than four years of full-time studies in higher education.
 Exceptions may be made if you changed your study programme or field of study earlier on in your higher education.